Netherlands: Rotterdam Beer Guide (Part 1)

 When you think of Rotterdam, it’s probably not the craft beer scene but the modern and daring architecture that first comes to mind.
 The city has become an increasingly popular visitor’s destination and recently even got its own Lonely Planet city guide!
 There is craft beer you say?
 Of course!
 And this guide will help you find those hidden gems during your visit.
 Check out our craft beer tips per neighborhood.

-Rotterdam City Center
+Rotterdam City Center beer bars

 As soon as you walk out of Central Station, you know you are in a very different Dutch city when you set eyes on the shiny high rises.
 The term ‘beautiful’ is open to interpretation, but there is certainly no lack of interesting sites.
 Central Station itself is an architectural highlight with its stainless steel and glass ceilings above the platforms.
 Make sure to look up as you are walking through the main hall as the station boasts the longest LED screen in Europe (40m).